 “Life is as simple as these three questions:What do I want?Why do I want it?How will I achieve it?” ― Shannon L. Alder

-I haven’t written for Two Drops of Ink in three days.
+I haven’t written for Two Drops of Ink for some time.
 Why?
 Because I had other things to do.
 Sound familiar?

 Today, I feel guilty because I didn’t make my writing the priority.
 Did I have the time?
 Yes, but I had all those other things to do.